this-wk/LifeLogger/PRD_v3_Advanced.md

 Finance Analysis: Implement "Grouped Display" (Foldable Lists by Week/Month) with auto-calculation of totals.

 2. Database Schema Changes (数据库变更)
-A. Update life_records Collection: Add the following fields to the existing schema:
+A. Update timelogs Collection: Add the following fields to the existing schema:

 JSON